rocky-linux/documentation/docs/books/markchad/editor.md

 ## :octicons-command-palette-16: Command line

 In addition to the *cmdline* provided by NvChad, a second more modern and functional *command line* was also included, its inclusion was made in the file `lua/plugins/telescope.lua`.
 The plugin is a custom *picker* of *Telescope*, it provides a history of the commands made and allows them to be searched, the functionality is provided by the [telescope-cmdline.nvim](https://github.com/jonarrien/telescope-cmdline.nvim) plugin.
+To open the *cmdline* use the ++semicolon++ key:

 ![Cmdline](./images/cmdline_telescope.png)